FedorIvachev/NUIX-Studio-APP/README.md

 # IoThingsLab

+**12/20 Version 0.5 finally released!
+Please have a look at it if you still have time.**

 The previous version can be found at https://github.com/FedorIvachev/IoThingsBeautifulLab.

 Please see the **[Setup](#setup) procedure**, cloning the repo is not necessary because the repository is only bare code.
 All stuff is inside [Releases](https://github.com/VRSimulator/IoThingsLab/releases) ~~~~